ryuzheng/clinvar_db_for_annovar/README.md

 -----

 Use Github Actions to automatically update the Clinvar database used by ANNOVAR.
-The Action runs every three days.
+The Action runs every days.

 This repo handles [Clinvar VCF files](https://ftp.ncbi.nlm.nih.gov/pub/Clinvar/) using the [mobidic/update_annovar_db](https://github.com/mobidic/update_annovar_db) script.